Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

    mission.
 If you are unable to pay the verified track fee, you can apply for financial assistance using the `financial assistance application`_.

-For a list of all courses that currently offer verified certificates, see the `edX course catalog`_.
-For more information about enrolling in the verified track for a course, see :ref:`SFD Enroll in a Course` or :ref:`SFD Change to the Verified Track`.
-For information about certificates, see :ref:`Certificates` and `Verified Certificates`_ on the edx.org website.
+For more information about enrolling in the verified track for a course, see :ref:`Enroll in the Verified Track` or :ref:`SFD Change to the Verified Track`.
+For information about certificates, see :ref:`Certificates` or `Verified Certificates`_.

 .. _About Programs: